Leadership in strategic, sustainable procurement

 Certificate Program Chair

-DARIN MATTHEWS, FNIGP, CPPO, CPSM, CPM, is the director of procurement and supply chain for UC Santa Cruz and has extensive management experience in the private and public sectors.
+DARIN MATTHEWS, FNIGP, CPPO, CPSM, CPM, has over 25 years of procurement and supply chain management experience in both the private and public sectors, including experience as chief procurement officer for UC Santa Cruz, Portland State University, and Portland Public Schools.
 He speaks throughout the world on procurement issues and has published several books on supply chain management, including Effective Supply Management Performance (ISM), Warehousing and Inventory Control (NIGP), Logistics and Transportation (NIGP), and Public Procurement: A Guide to the Body of Knowledge through Exercises and Case Studies.
 He has also been a regular contributor to American City & County and Government Procurement magazine.
 A past president of the Institute for Public Procurement (NIGP), he has traveled extensively with the International Public Procurement Conference (IPPC).
-Matthews is the founding chair of UCSC Extension’s new Procurement and Supply Chain Management program.
+Matthews is the founding chair of the new UCSC Extension Procurement and Supply Chain Management certificate program.

 Certificate Program Advisory Committee